jscs-dev/babel-jscs/README.md

 **NOTE:** Please note that this is experimental and may have numerous bugs.
 It has been run against `ember.js` and `babel-core` with no errors (at the moment).
 If there's an issue, first check if you can reproduce with the regular parser (esprima) and the latest version.

+Rules related to quotes work work: `validateQuoteMarks` (Babel infers and transforms quotes to be consistent so you'll need to find another way to enforce this or turn off the parser and run it.)

 ## How does it work?

 JSCS allows custom parsers.
 This is great but some of the syntax nodes that Babel supports